Icelk/kvarn.org/public/extensions/index.md

 </head>

 To extend the core functionality of Kvarn, you'll use _extensions_.
+They are ran in an async context, so you can call async APIs to fetch data.
-They provide options for attaching to all parts of the request pipeline, with little overhead compared to cloning Kvarn and integrating with the internal code.
+They provide options for attaching to all parts of the request pipeline, with virtually no overhead compared to editing Kvarn's source.

 ${toc}